 If you are married, you may have discovered why marriage is so important and experienced some of the good that comes from it.
 Or, maybe marriage was hard for some of you and you’re no longer married.
 However, there is hope.
 But that hope starts with realizing that marriage can be more amazing than you have experienced or even thought.

-Marriage is the beginning—the beginning of the family—and is a life-long commitment [Tweet This].
+Marriage is the beginning—the beginning of the family—and is a life-long commitment.
+Marriage is the beginning—the beginning of the family—and is a life-long commitment.
 It also provides an opportunity to grow in selflessness as you serve your wife and children.
 Marriage is more than a physical union; it is also a spiritual and emotional union.
 This union mirrors the one between God and His Church.

 When a man and woman get married, the “two become one.”
 Marriage is a bond like no other.
 It gives us a life partner, a teammate, as we move through the challenges of life together.

 Marriage is designed for purity.
-We are under assault by temptation nearly every minute and from many directions.
-The bond of marriage gives us the support to defeat that temptation by engaging in deep, satisfying love—a love that gives to, and receives from, our mate physically, emotionally, and spiritually.
+We face temptation nearly every minute and from all directions.
+The bond of marriage gives us the support to defeat temptation by engaging in deep, satisfying love—a love that gives to, and receives from, our mate physically, emotionally, and spiritually.

 Marriage is designed to mirror our Creator’s unconditional love for us.
 It’s a love that will always be there and will never leave us or forsake us.
-When a man and woman love one another with that unconditional love, contentment follows and joy abounds.
+When a man and woman love one another unconditionally, contentment and joy follow.